 However, it is not a cause for concern, at least not right away.
 Some of the earliest male flowers on a cucumber plant will fall off before any female flowers appear.

-How to Increase Female Flowers in Cucumbers
+How To Increase Female Flowers In Cucumbers

-Cooler temperatures encourage female flowers to form sooner and to stay on the plant.
+Cooler temperatures encourage female flowers to form sooner and stay on the plant.
 However, cooler temperatures may discourage formation of male flowers early in the season.

 “In the case of cucumbers, squash, and pumpkins, cool temperatures promote development of female or perfect flowers at a node closer to the base of plant, and the ratio of male to female flowers is reduced.
 Generally high temperatures promote male flowers, and delay female flower development.”https://hortnews.extension.iastate.edu/2016/07-29/cucurbits.htm

 If necessary, give them a little shade during the hottest part of the day to protect them from the sun’s heat.
 You can learn more about sunlight for cucumber plants in my article here.

-Lack of Male Flowers
+Lack Of Male Flowers

 On the other hand, a lack of male flowers on a cucumber plant can also be a problem.
 Although this is less common than a lack of female flowers, it can still happen.